Conditional Quantile Processes based on Series or Many Regressors: Linear Functionals of the Conditional Quantile Function

-where $\ell(w)' \beta(u)$ is the series approximation, with $\ell(w)$ denoting the $m$-vector of loadings on the coefficients, and $r_n(u,w)$ is the remainder term, which corresponds to the approximation error.
-Indeed, in each of the examples above, this decomposition arises from the application of different linear operators $\mathcal{A}$ to the decomposition $Q_{Y|X}(u|\cdot) = Z(\cdot)'\beta(u) + R(u,\cdot)$ and evaluating the resulting functions at $w$:
+where $\ell(w)' \beta(u)$ is the \textit{QR-series approximation}, with $\ell(w)$ denoting the $m$-dimensional vector of loadings on the coefficients, and $r(u,w)$ is the remainder term, which corresponds to the \textit{QR-approximation error}.
+Indeed, this decomposition arises from the application of different linear operators $\mathcal{A}$ to the decomposition $Q(u,\cdot) = Z(\cdot)'\beta(u) + R(u,\cdot)$ and evaluating the resulting functions at $w$: